gchq/sleeper/docs/development/deployment-improvements.md

 ### Potential changes

-When we add support to deploy a published version of Sleeper in https://github.com/gchq/sleeper/issues/1330, we will need an alternative for this, in some combination of:
+When we add support to deploy a published version of Sleeper in https://github.com/gchq/sleeper/issues/1330, we will need an alternative for this.
+Here are the cases we will need to implement:

+- Build and publish artifacts
-- Pull artifacts locally from a published location at installation
+- Retrieve artifacts for a local installation of clients/scripts
-- Pull artifacts in AWS from a configured location as part of the CDK deployment
+- Prepare artifacts in AWS as part of a CDK deployment

 We will need to decide which published locations we should support for the jars and Docker images, potentially
 including: